Introduction – What digital marketing channels provide the best ROI?

 Not only will increasing the budget increase the number of leads, but it will also diminish the proportion of marketing spend resulting from our fees.

-The budget is now $6000 per month.
-This means they are generating 260 leads per month and, therefore, 52 new customers per month, based on the same conversion rates from lead to sale.
-We are ignoring that further refinements from the campaign could result in better quality enquiries, better quality customers with higher average transaction values, and an increased conversion rate from the lead-to-sale based on improvements and optimisations in the campaign.
+The budget is now $6,000 per month.
+This means they are generating 260 leads per month and, therefore, 52 new customers per month based on the same conversion rates from lead to sale.
+We are ignoring that further refinements from the campaign could result in better quality inquiries, better quality customers with higher average transaction values, and an increased conversion rate from the lead to sale based on improvements and optimisations in the campaign.

 What is the impact of discounting on profit margins?